CampaignChain/campaignchain-docs/package/campaignchain_twitter.rst

   connected Channel (e.g. a Website page)
 - Once a Tweet was posted, regularly collect statistical data about likes and re-tweets
+- Ensure that the same Twitter content won't be posted within 24 hours to avoid a duplicate status message error

 Packages
 --------